Userwithaname/mellow/QA.md

 - [x] The 'Albums' page and its subpages work as expected
 - [x] The 'Artists' page and its subpages work as expected
 - [x] Library building works in the background and doesn't affect functionality
-- [ ] Searching is quick and works as expected
+- [x] Searching is quick and works as expected
-  - FIX: Items sometimes don't show up until scrolling after searching (Flatpak is unaffected)
+  - BUG: (Flatpak is unaffected) Items sometimes don't show up until scrolling after searching
 - [x] Sort modes work as expected
-- [ ] Filtering works as expected
+- [x] Filtering works as expected
-  - FIX: Items sometimes don't show up until scrolling after changing filters (Flatpak is unaffected)
+  - BUG: (Flatpak is unaffected) Items sometimes don't show up until scrolling after changing filters

 User Experience: